 • A Little More Alive (2015) by Nick Blaemire will soon be made into a movie.

 • Plans are in the works for last season’s hit musical Broadway Bounty Hunter, written by Joe Iconis, Lance Rubin and Jason SweetTooth Williams to be produced Off Broadway in the 2018-2019 season.

 For information on BSC’s many educational programs, including the award-winning Playwright Mentoring Project (2007 Coming up Taller Award given by the President’s Commission on the Arts and Humanities, 2015 Commonwealth Award) the new Musical Theatre Conservatory Summer Program, KidsAct!, Youth Theatre and other initiatives, please visit the Education section of our website.

-BSC has worked hard to develop a local audience by establishing a strong community relationship with residents of Berkshire County and adjoining areas.
 BSC offers a wide range of discounted tickets to ensure everyone is able to attend our productions, from Youth Theatre to the Mainstage musical, including:

-- #bsc35: BSC’s membership program for patrons ages 18-35 continues in 2015 with $15 and $20 tickets available to all Boyd-Quinson Mainstage and St. Germain Stage productions and select Mr. Finn’s Cabaret performances.
+• #bsc35: BSC’s membership program for patrons ages 18-35 continues in 2017 with $15 and $20 tickets available to all Boyd-Quinson Mainstage and St. Germain Stage productions and select Mr. Finn’s Cabaret performances.